-Documentation should support the medical necessity and reflect the patient’s current condition to perform this service.
+Documentation should support the medical necessity and reflect the patient’s condition to perform this service.

-The following are examples when CPT code 45380 is performed:
+The following are examples of when CPT code 45380 can be billed:

 A 20-year-old male presents to the office with a severe headache, nausea, approximately eight episodes of non-bloody vomiting, approximately three episodes of non-bloody diarrhea, and severe body aches since this morning.

 He also had a family history of colon cancer.
 He denies fever, chills, urinary complaints, chest pain, cough, back pain, and recent travel.
 Patient conditions were not better by giving medications, and pain became worse in the upper abdominal region.

 He denies any weight changes and no jaundice.
 The patient was unable to eat or drink anything.
 The physician decided to do a Colonoscopy to diagnose the problem better.

 The physician saw polyps during the colonoscopy procedure, and three biopsy samples were taken and sent to labs for laboratory testing.